-All around the web, you will find homeschool morning time ideas, most of them elaborate and seemingly covering every creative subject out there.
+You will find homeschool morning time ideas all around the web, most of them elaborate and seemingly covering every creative subject out there.
 Moms and children are reading-memorizing-reciting poetry, learning several languages, studying and recreating art, mastering the art of sewing/crocheting/knitting/etc. … all while sipping tea and singing hymns in candlelight!

-I am not a creative person and I don’t have a lot of time for extra activities or crafts in our homeschool … call it a season or just call it real life, but having 7 young children (two of them with major medical disabilities) means that getting in our foundational subjects every day takes up the majority of our “school time” (what we call the time between 9am and 12pm.).
+I am not a creative person and I don’t have a lot of time for extra activities or crafts in our homeschool … I’m in a season of having 7 young children (two of them with major medical disabilities).
+That means that getting in our foundational subjects every day takes up the majority of our “school time” (what we call the time between 9am and 12pm.).

 Keeping morning time simple is a must around here!
 That doesn’t mean I don’t try, or that I am against others doing all of the above, but I just feel like you should know that there are mamas out here that only manage to do a few things during morning time and that it’s okay if you’re one of them!

 Our Simple Homeschool Morning Time

 - After my older children have done the outside/animal chores, we gather for breakfast and start our “morning time”, usually by 8am.

 - Our main focus every morning is Bible Time and journaling – that’s it!